mortezaalizadeh66/REST_Keypair_python/README.md

 # REST_Keypair_python

-This is a HTTP_Server request , which used
+This is a HTTP_Server request , which used REST Api

 This code is a server side that is running on  local machine (host='localhost', port=3000)